peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 An array of primitives,
 each of which holds the vertices that make up that primitive.
 If this mesh holds triangles, each primitive will contain three vertices; if lines, two; and if points, one.
-Each vertex is an array containing that vertex's coordinates (for example, if the attribute holds 3 elements per value, the coordinates are X, Y, and Z coordinates, in that order).
+Each vertex is an array containing that vertex's-coordinates (for example, if the attribute holds 3 elements per value, the coordinates are x-, y-, and z-coordinates, in that order).
 (Type: Array.&lt;Array.&lt;number>>)

 <a name='H3DU.MeshBuffer.lineLoopIndices'></a>
 ### (static) H3DU.MeshBuffer.lineLoopIndices(vertexCount)